To be completely honest, I hate holiday shopping.

 It’s incredibly hard for me to come up with ideas for things that people would actually want that would be useful for them.
 We’ve all gotten gifts that we don’t love.
 I don’t want people to feel like they need to keep something they don’t like just because they got it from me as a gift.

-Last year, my minimalism kick inspired me to buy experience gifts, like concerts, classes, movie tickets, museum tickets, etc. Too bad 2020 was not the year for experience gifts.
+In 2019, my minimalism kick inspired me to buy experience gifts, like concerts, classes, movie tickets, museum tickets, etc. Too bad 2021 is still not the year for experience gifts, since not everyone feels comfortable doing indoor activities with the pandemic still happening.

-- They can enjoy it without needing to figure out a place in their house for it to live (after it’s eaten)
+- They can enjoy it without needing to figure out a place in their house for it to live (after it’s eaten or drank)

 - They won’t need to feel like they need to keep it forever if they don’t like it.